ilmanzo/suse_presentations/selinux_the_easy_way/selinux_the_easy_way.md

 **No denials showing?** Check:
 - Is `auditd` running? (`systemctl status auditd`)
 - Is SELinux actually in Enforcing? (`getenforce`)
-- Some denials are "dontaudit" — use `semodule -DB` to temporarily disable dontaudit rules
+- Some denials are "dontaudit" — use `semodule -DB` to disable dontaudit rules and rebuild policy (re-enable with `semodule -B`)

 ---

-# 🔬 Anatomy of a Denial
+### 🔬 Anatomy of a Denial

 ```
 type=AVC msg=audit(1716000000.123:456): avc:  denied  { read }